 The Semiconductor Diode

 The semiconductor diode is the simplest semiconductor device and can be found in almost any electronic circuit.
-Diodes are manufactured with silicon (the most common) and germanium.
-Diodes are composed of two parts, one called N and the other called P, which are separated by a barrier.
+Diodes are manufactured with germanium and silicon (the most common).
+Diodes are composed of two parts, the “N-layer” (cathode) and the “P-layer” (anode) , which are separated by a barrier.

 This barrier has 0.3 volts in the germanium diode and approximately 0.6 volts in the silicon diode.